chang88ye/NIHBA/README.md

 4, If you want to apply NIHBA to other genome-scale models for different products, just change target product in run_example

+5, If you wish to visualise the results of NIHBA as did in our paper, please feel free to reuse or modify the code I provide at

 ## License

 Released under the MIT license.
 All included network models provided under their respective licenses.